 Matt’s recent past has left him with little hope for the future, so when Vossler resorts to sabotage, kidnapping, and attempted murder to capture his son, Matt’s integrity, honor, and survival instincts are put to the ultimate test just as a hit man hired by his enemies closes in for the kill.

-Advanced praise for Castle Danger:
+A Contest Judge’s Praise for Castle Danger:

 WHERE TO BUY